hybridauth/hybridauth/README.md

 [![Join the chat at https://gitter.im/hybridauth/hybridauth](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hybridauth/hybridauth?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-    Notes:
-    This is a work in progress and subject to changes at any time.
+    IMPORTANT: This is a work in progress and subject to changes at any time.
-    Below is probably what going to be the new readme file.
-    Update, changes and remakes are welcome.

 Hybridauth enables developers to easily build social applications and tools to engage websites visitors and customers on a social level by implementing social sign-in, social sharing, users profiles, friends list, activities stream, status updates and more.